martinsangdo/nodejs_ai_travel_planner/README.md

-# Backend of the app OTC Stock forum
+# Backend of the app AI Travel Planner